 Game design and animation projects will focus on designing and creating characters and objects that can be used to teach students mathematics and science as an applied science.
 Students will apply skills and concepts learned to real world projects, service learning, and community internships that require problem solving, critical thinking and active engagement in classroom activities around the concepts and standards they are learning.

 Students will learn about the principles of marketing including defining, designing and creating a model to promote their projects.
 The web-design course will teach students the foundation and fundamental concepts of web-design by creating a website using coding, but also the techniques of designing and creating stunning websites using industry-based programs.

 Students will be able to earn high school credit in computer science, a foreign language, and Algebra I.

 Grades: A cumulative 2.5 grade point average (GPA) based on the last four (4) consecutive semesters

-Test scores: Perform Basic or above on LEAP 2025 or the equivalent on a norm-referenced assessment in both ELA and math
+Test scores: Perform Basic or above or the equivalent on the district's norm-referenced assessment in both ELA and math